inhibitor1217/serverless-boilerplate/README.md

 2. **Setup PostgreSQL database locally.**

 - Local database will be used on development environment, while deployments to `beta`, `rc`, and `release` environments will use AWS RDS.
-This boilerplate ensures identical configurations will be applied to both local and AWS RDS.

 - [Install PostgreSQL locally](https://www.postgresql.org/download/).
   - Ensure that you are installing PostgreSQL of version 12.